jrroosevelt/VS2PCG/game_modes.md

 **Player B Wins:** *You get to go home.
 If home is still there.*

 ## Story Mode: Time Traveler
-**Travel to the past to try to change your pres**
+**Travel to the past to try to change your present.**

-### Setup
-Create a **Patchwork Planet.**

-To build a **Patchwork Planet**, take nine locations - one of each of the six Basic types, one "wild" Special Location for each main character, and one random Special Location that doesn't produce power symbols (like Wakanda).
-(If a main character doesn't have a "wile" they choose a specific Basic Location.)

-Shuffle the nine locations and deal them out into a face-up 3x3 grid to the side of the game.
-Each player puts a marker (try Wound and XP counters) on their "wild" location.

-characters on your side can use the locations where you have a marker as if they were in your resource row.
-When a location is used this way, turn it face down.
-(Turn it face up at the start of the next Part.)
+Player A's main character is a time traveler.

-### Part 1: Where Are We?
+### Part 1: Arrival
-**Player A wins:** *You'll play their little game.
-And win.* Add a marker to a location adjacent to your marked location on the **Patchwork Planet**.

-**Player B wins:** *What kind of twisted place is this?
-Well you're not gonna back down* Same as above.
+**Player A wins:** *Your advanced technology and knowledge help you win easily.
+Now you can show your true self.* Your main character starts Part 2 at Level 2.

+**Player B wins:** *Now you have some experience with this time travel stuff.* Yo.

 ### Part 2: This Place Seems Familiar
 **Player A wins:** *You're starting to get the hang of this.
 And you sort of like it.* Add two markers, one at a time, to any unmarked locations adjacent to one of your marked locations.